ImperialCollegeLondon/virtual_ecosystem/docs/source/data_recipes/soil_dummy.md

     """
     return 0.0015 + 0.0035 * (x * y) / (64)

+def generate_pom_values(x: float, y: float) -> float:
+    """Function to generate a reasonable range of pom values.

+    A reasonable amount of carbon is stored as particulate organic matter (POM), so a range of 0.1-1.0 kg C m^-3 is used.
+    """
+    return 0.1 + 0.9 * (x * y) / (64)

 # Generate range of cell numbers in the a x and y directions.
 Here we have a 9x9 grid,
 # so cells are numbered from 0 to 8 in each direction.